ddmilburn02/DiscordToRedditAndTwitter/README.md

 # DiscordToRedditAndTwitter
-Bot to take Discord messages and post them to reddit
+Bot to take Discord messages and post them to Reddit and Twitter